Megannx/Server-Side-API-Challenge/README.md

-# Server Side API, Task Board.
+# Third-Party API, Task Board.

 ## Description
 GIVEN a task board to manage a project